 - What parties are affected by it?

-- Any specific period or deadline of the problem?
+- Any specific period or deadline for the problem?

-Asking theses questions to oneself will eventually find the problem, its impact, affected parties, and future possible losses.
+Asking these questions to oneself will eventually find the problem, its impact, affected parties, and future possible losses.

 Brainstorming refers to listing down all the ideas and ways to solve the problem.
-At very first, it is necessary to understand the possible causes of the problem and classifying them in the priority order such as from the most to the least effective cause.
+At very first, it is necessary to understand the possible causes of the problem and classifying them in priority order such as from the most to the least effective cause.
 Cause-and-Effect diagrams & Pareto Chart tool can provide the needed help in this step.
-Cause-and-Effect diagram will help the management team to identify the certain causes of the problem, whereas Pareto Chart will perform its role in classifying them from the highest effect and identifying the level of the causes.
-After that now further steps can be taken for generating all the possible alternatives of the problem.

 After performing logical and professional steps, the next is to use one’s own judgment based on decision-making skills and experience along with judgment power.
-Find out the pros and cons of every alternate and eventually evaluate them on such basis to find out the one which seem to be more effective than the rest.
-Comparing different alternative can also give efficient output.
+Find out the pros and cons of every alternate and eventually evaluate them on such a basis to find out the one which seems to be more effective than the rest.
+Comparing different alternatives can also give efficient output.